aridhia/demo-rct/README.md

 * The time of the outcome for those with clinical recurrence
 * The time of the last visit for those without clinical recurrence
 * The time of status change for those that dropped out of the trial

+### App
+A Shiny App was developed to easily compare baseline characteristics between two groups of subjects.
+The app can be found in the folder baseline_app.

 ### Statistical Analysis